-Management has primary responsibility for identifying and mitigating risks to the Company, while our Board of Directors has overall responsibility for oversight of such risks, with a focus on the most significant risks facing the Company.
+Management has primary responsibility for identifying and managing risks to the Company, while our Board of Directors has overall responsibility for oversight of such risks, with a focus on the most significant risks facing the Company.
+With the oversight of our Board of Directors, the Company has implemented practices and programs designed to help manage risks and to align risk-taking appropriately with our efforts to increase shareholder value.
 At the beginning of each fiscal year, management and the Board jointly review the strategic goals of the Company and associated risks, and the Board also reviews whether the existing risk oversight framework continues to be appropriate for the Company.
 Throughout the year, the Board and the committees to which the Board has delegated responsibility dedicate a portion of their meetings to review and discuss specific risk topics in greater detail.
 For example, strategic and operational risks are presented and discussed at regularly scheduled Board meetings and at presentations to the Board and its committees by executive management.